Third-order affine-invariant (systems of) PDEs in two independent variables as vanishing of the Fubini-Pick invariant: Preliminaries

-Passing to a genuinely affine framework means giving up the metric: in particular, the notion of a \emph{normal field} (i.e., \emph{orthogonal} to $TS$) has to be replaced by the notion of a \emph{transversal} field (i.e., \emph{complementary} to $TS$).
-The purpose of the present section is to construct the analogous geometrical objects to those constructed in Section \ref{sec:basics.R3}, see \cite{nomizu1994affine} for more details.
-The immediate generalization of formula \eqref{eqn:classical.II.form} to the affine context reads
+Let $S$ be a surface of $\mathbb{R}^3$ and $\xi$ be a transversal field to it.
+We denote by $h^\xi$ the \emph{affine second fundamental form} associated to $\xi$, i.e., the bilinear form defined by

-where we have replaced the normal field $N$ by a transversal field $\xi$ to the surface $S$, and the dependency of $\nabla$ and $h$ upon $\xi$ has been duly stressed.
-It is not difficult to realize that the rank of $h^\xi$ is independent of the choice of the transversal field $\xi$, so that a surface $S\subset\R^3$ can be called \emph{non--degenerate} if the rank of $h^\xi$ is equal to $2$.
-In analogy with the Euclidean case, the bilinear form $h^\xi$ appearing in \eqref{eqn:affine.II.form} will be the \emph{affine second fundamental form} associated to $\xi$.
+where $D$ is the Levi-Civita connection of $\mathbb{R}^3$ and $\nabla^\xi_XY$ is the tangential component.
+The rank of $h^\xi$ is independent of the choice of the transversal field $\xi$, so that a surface $S\subset\R^3$ is called \emph{non--degenerate} if the rank of $h^\xi$ is equal to $2$.
+From now on, unless otherwise specified, we shall work only with non--degenerate surfaces.
+Let $\omega\in\Omega^3(\mathbb{R}^3)$ be a $D$--parallel volume element: the \emph{induced volume form} on $S$, associated with $\xi$, is the differential 2--form $\omega^\xi$ defined by